Providing public education

 Through a memorandum of understanding with the Department of Justice, we continued to support the provision of education services to children and young people in detention.
 This includes funding to the Department of Justice for the salaries and on‑costs for 3 full‑time equivalent teaching positions, and access to online professional learning for Department of Justice education staff members.

 Our School of Special Educational Needs: Behaviour and Engagement continued to work with the Department of Justice to support students moving between youth justice services, schools and alternative education pathways or employment.
-In 2022, we supported 140 cases and appointed an additional 3 full‑time equivalent positions to address identified areas of need, including:
+In 2023, we supported 130 cases through this youth transition program.

 We maintained partnerships with other government agencies, including the Western Australia Police Force and the departments of Communities, Health and Justice through established memoranda of understanding.

-Armadale Senior High School continued to coordinate the Full Service Schools program at its purpose‑built hub.
-The program provides a range of youth and family support services to school‑aged young people living in the Armadale, Byford and Kelmscott areas who are pregnant or parenting, or who are vulnerable to homelessness or family and domestic violence.
-In 2022, 60 school‑aged young people and their families were supported through services including counselling, employment and housing support, parent education, medical screening, youth outreach, pathway planning and alternative education pathways.
+Armadale Senior High School continued to coordinate the Youth and Community Services Hub (the Hub) at its purpose‑built hub.
+The program, in partnership with government and non‑government agencies, provides a range of youth and family support services to school‑aged young people living in the Armadale, Byford and Kelmscott areas who are pregnant or parenting, or who are vulnerable to homelessness or family and domestic violence.
+In 2023, 101 school‑aged young people and their families were supported through services including counselling, food relief, employment and housing support, parent education, medical screening, youth outreach, pathway planning, onsite education programs and alternative education pathways.

-We participate in the Early Years Partnership, with the departments of Communities and Health, the Minderoo Foundation and Telethon Kids Institute.
-The partnership aims to improve the wellbeing and school readiness of children from conception to 4 years in 4 Western Australian communities.
-Community plans have been launched for Armadale West and Great Central Southern, with community plans for Derby and Bidyadanga to be launched in Semester 2, 2023.
+We participated in the Early Years Partnership, with the departments of Communities and Health, the Minderoo Foundation and The Kids Research Institute Australia.
+The partnership aims to improve the wellbeing and school readiness of children from conception to 4 years of age in 4 Western Australian communities.
+In 2023–24, community plans were launched for Derby and Bidyadanga Aboriginal Community and continued to operate for Armadale West and Central Great Southern.
+Further investment was made into the community plans, including additional funding for Armadale West at Challis Community Primary School.

 We continued the BHP Pilbara Education Partnership, a collaborative partnership strengthening community‑based learning approaches for students in the Pilbara.
 Across a range of agencies and organisations, the partnership provides: